For Speech Therapy

 - Drill: It is a great way to get some drill practice at the beginning of each session.

-- Awareness: Minimal pair tasks are usually "distraction free" and "focused."
+- Awareness: These tasks are usually "distraction free" and "focused."
 This way the child can truly work on how to say their target sounds in contrast with their current speech errors.

 Here are some of my favorite ways to use minimal pairs in speech therapy:

-- I use minimal pairs almost every session at the beginning to introduce/review goals.
+- I use them almost every session at the beginning to introduce/review goals.

 - I have the child be the "teacher" and tell me which word to circle.
 The client says one of the words and I circle it (you can do this in teletherapy too using an annotation tool).